Matt Wallner Player Props: Twins vs. Diamondbacks

 Matt Wallner At The Plate

-- Wallner is hitting .247 with three doubles, six home runs and nine walks.
+- Wallner is hitting .269 with four doubles, six home runs and nine walks.

-- He has hit a home run in 19.2% of his games this season, and 6.8% of his trips to the dish.
+- He has homered in 18.5% of his games this season, and 6.5% of his plate appearances.

-- Wallner has picked up an RBI in six games this year (23.1%), with more than one RBI in four of those contests (15.4%).
+- In 25.9% of his games this year, Wallner has had at least one RBI.
+He's picked up more than one in 18.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.